syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Localization.md

 CurrentCulture must be set in the platform projects.

 Converting  the platform specific format to a .NET format and set it to Thread.CurrentThread.CurrentUICulture.

 We will use the value set to this static property from our source to read the values in PCL project’s Syncfusion.SfImageEditor.XForms.ja-JP.resx files.

 {% tabs %}

 {% highlight c# %}

-    public void SetLocale(CultureInfo ci)
+    public void SetLocale(CultureInfo culture)
     {
-        Thread.CurrentThread.CurrentCulture = ci;
+        Thread.CurrentThread.CurrentCulture = culture;
-        Thread.CurrentThread.CurrentUICulture = ci;
+        Thread.CurrentThread.CurrentUICulture = culture;
     }

     public CultureInfo GetCurrentCultureInfo()